 Associate Professor Natasha Cica - Director

 Natasha has worked in private legal practice and at university-based think tanks in Europe and Australia.
-She was also a research specialist in the Department of the Parliamentary Library in Canberra, including secondments to the staff of Federal parliamentarians Petro Georgiou (Liberal) in 2000 and Duncan Kerr (Labor) in 2001.
-Natasha founded the management and communications consultancy Periwinkle Projects, and established online venture newmatilda.com in 2004 as its founding editor.
+She was also a research specialist in the Department of the Parliamentary Library in Canberra, including secondments to the staff of Federal parliamentarians Petro Georgiou MP (Liberal; through the mandatory sentencing debate of 2000) and Duncan Kerr MP (Labor's Shadow Minister for Justice; through the 9/11 and Tampa asylum seeker crises of 2001).
+In Sydney in 2004, Natasha founded the management and communications consultancy Periwinkle Projects, and established online venture newmatilda.com as its founding editor.

 Authorised by the Provost